f5devcentral/f5-agility-labs-adc/docs/class8/Module0/lab0-2.rst

        :width: 250px

-5. For command-line access to BIGIP01, select **Web Shell** from the Access dropdown.
+5. For command-line (CLI) access to BIGIP01, select **Web Shell** from the Access dropdown.
 Web Shell will open as a new web browser tab.

    .. image:: ../images/udf_bigip01_webshell.png
        :width: 350px